railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 .. figure::  images/service_task_delegate.png
    :align: center

-   *Form for delegating a task to another user.*
+   *Form for delegating a task to another user*

 Instead, you can use the button :guilabel:`Delegate` on a task.